Year 2024 South Africa

 project design

 Climate change's unpredictable weather is disrupting agriculture in regions like Matietele, South Africa, where traditional farming is crucial for livelihoods and food security.
 Unstable rainfall, extreme weather, and temperature shifts make planting and harvesting difficult, leading to lower yields and reduced food availability.
 This decline causes economic instability and drives communities away from farming, risking the loss of traditional agricultural knowledge and worsening food production challenges.
-To combat food and income shortages caused by climate-driven agricultural losses, nine climate-smart gardens were created to enhance resilience to crop losses and incentivize investment in homestead food production.
+To combat food and income shortages caused by climate-driven agricultural losses, a local NGO called Environmental & Rural Solutions (ERS) created nine climate-smart gardens to enhance resilience to crop losses and incentivize investment in homestead food production.

 Six of the nine gardens are led by youths called “Ecochamps” and are located in the youths’ nearby villages, encouraging their sustained engagement in local agriculture.
 The other three gardens—located in two community areas and one school—are bigger, and each site was selected for its potential to serve as a focal point and learning space for over 100 direct participants.
 These three “hubs” serve as educational centers for enhancing agricultural productivity among neighboring farmers and educators.
 The aim of these climate-smart gardens is to improve soil quality and moisture retention through methods like composting, mulching, rainfall harvesting, and cover cropping, boosting the soil's water-holding capacity and resilience to drought, floods, cold, and erosion.
 These practices enhance agricultural stability, ensuring crops can thrive across diverse environmental conditions, leading to consistent food production and availability.
 Community members are also engaged through practical demonstrations and peer learning, with an emphasis on reduced pesticide use, aiming to restore healthy soil practices.
 Additionally, seed management and smart harvesting techniques are implemented to increase yields and reduce losses from pests and decay.